TheRemjx01/ng-nguyen-blog/lib/md/mld-achiev.md

-- Propose a new architecture that separate front end and back end development and leverage SPA development.
+- Propose a new architecture that separates front end and back end development and leverage SPA development.